-Faculty are required to keep complete and accurate records of student attendance for all classes taught.
-Online courses will have requirements for student attendance and participation.
-Online attendance activity within the online (virtual) classroom usually includes but is not limited to, posting in a graded discussion forum or submitting a written assignment.
-Faculty must include at least three weekly participation requirements per course in order to track and define attendance.
+Online courses will, at minimum, have weekly requirements for student participation.
+Online attendance activity within the online (virtual) classroom, which usually includes but is not limited to, posting in a graded discussion forum, or submitting a written assignment.
+Faculty must include at least one weekly participation requirement per module per course in order to track and define attendance.
 Students should refer to individual course syllabi for specific attendance requirements.

 Students who do not officially withdraw after the add/drop period or who are not automatically dropped at the end of the first week of the course are responsible for full tuition of the course regardless of their participation in the course.
-Students who stop attending all courses without appropriate notification to the College about withdrawing will receive a final grade of "WA" for administrative withdraw for the course.
+Students who stop attending the course without appropriate notification to the College about withdrawing will receive a final grade of "WA" for administrative withdraw for the course.